igorskyflyer/file-formats/adbt/README.md

 <br>

-❗Each `ADBT` template will only export 1 filter list file.
+❗Each `ADBT` template can be compiled to only 1 filter list file.

 ---